parkermac/LO/extract/tef2/README.md

 Warning: if you look around line 90 you will see that this is hard-coded to use 1000 salinity bins between 0 and 36.

-By now you may have noticed that a jump around aimlessly, sometimes saving output in picked DataFrames, picked dicts, or NetCDF.
+By now you may have noticed that I jump around aimlessly, sometimes saving output in picked DataFrames, picked dicts, or NetCDF.
 Sorry.
 Often the choice is for convenience, or to smooth reuse of old code from LO/tef.
-It also is a result of the incredible speed advantaged offered by nco tools like ncrcat.
+It also is a result of the incredible speed advantages offered by nco tools like ncrcat.

 ---